 Categories: Workers' compensation, mandatory insurance coverage, Special Compensation Fund unit, workers' compensation fraud, investigations

 Verify a contractor license The Consumer's Guide to Hiring a Residential Building Contractor explains how to select a contractor, how to solicit bids, what to include in a contract, how to understand a mechanic's lien and how to file a complaint against a contractor.
-Quick tips Before you hire a contractor, we suggest:

 Categories: consumer information

 DLI has authority to take administrative enforcement action against businesses and individuals that violate the laws and rules over which the department has authority.
 For more information about specific actions or to request a copy of an enforcement order, contact our Enforcement Services Unit at 651-284-5069 or email@example.com.
-When contacting us, please have the name of the subject of the action and the investigative case file number found in the recap of the action on the pages linked below.
+When contacting us, please have the name of the subject of the action and the investigative case file number found in the recap of the action in the files linked below.

 Categories: enforcement, plumbing enforcement actions